-Feverfew is in bloom from July to October, and the flowers grow in a tight cluster that reaches 2 cm in diameter.
-The feverfew plant is sometimes confused with chamomile due to its significant visual resemblance.
+Feverfew blooms from July to October, and the flowers grow in a tight cluster that reaches 2 cm in diameter.
+The feverfew plant is sometimes confused with chamomile due to its visual resemblance.

 However, the powerful aroma of feverfew is a key identifying feature.

 The medicinal effects of feverfew are impressive.
-Feverfew has been widely used to treat migraine headaches and fevers for centuries.
+It has been widely used to treat migraine headaches and fevers for centuries.
 Aside from treating stubborn migraines, feverfew also helps many other conditions, including:

-Anxiety and stress: While the way that feverfew works to aid anxiety and stress is not fully understood, it has an apparent effect on these issues in some users.
+Anxiety and stress: While the way that feverfew works to provide anxiety and stress relief is not fully understood, it has an apparent effect on these issues in some users.
 Perhaps it is the reduction of pain, but some people who take feverfew report a decrease in chronic stress.

 Pain relief: Closely related to the reduction of inflammation, feverfew is also known to reduce pain.
 This popular herb has been used for thousands of years to treat and even prevent pain throughout the body.